grunnlegge/parsing_project/README.md

 ## Parsing sites with Python
 A program for parsing static websites

-## Installation
+## Requirenments
-You must have Python 3.10.0 or higher
+You need Python 3.10.0 or higher

-You must install «requests» and «bs4» libraries for the program to work
+You need to install «requests» and «bs4» libraries for the program to work